Keloo/dreamcraft.io/_posts/2020-01-14-attributed-string-custom-text-in-swiftUI.md

 ---

 Since SwiftUI is relatively new, not all of the functionality from UIKit is available there.
 In the following post, we will reproduce NSAttributedString in two different ways.
-First is to wrap an UILabel in UIViewRepresentable, and the second one is to use the native SwiftUI way by combining text views using the plus "+" operator.
+The first way is by wrapping an UILabel in UIViewRepresentable, and the second one is to use the native SwiftUI way by combining text views using the plus "+" operator.

 <!–-break-–>

-### UIViewRepresentable to wrap our UILabel.
+### Wrapping an UILabel in UIViewRepresentable

 The example below shows a basic example of using an UILabel in SwiftUI by creating a struct that conforms to the UIViewRepresentable protocol.
 [Here you can find more on how to use any UIView subclass in SwiftUI](https://dreamcraft.io/posts/swiftui-use-uikit-view-in-swiftui).
 ```swift
 struct TextWithAttributedString: UIViewRepresentable {